Frequently Asked Questions.

 How many units of Xeomin will I need?

 The number of units needed varies from person to person, but the facial diagram on our Stingers treatment page shows approximate units for each area.
 In your complimentary consultation prior to treatment, you’ll be able to discuss your personalized plan and units with your Fig Doctor.
+A $50 no-show fee applies to complimentary consultations.

 How long will it take to see results?